UMM-CSci-3601/intro-to-git/README.md

 on GitHub (and refresh if necessary), your branch should be in the list of branches, and if you switch to your branch and go look at `Hellos.java` you should see your changes.
-Depending on how many other groups have gotten to this point before you, you may see a _lot_ of new branches; these will start to clutter things up, but we can delete unused branches later.
+Depending on how many other people have gotten to this point before you, you may see a _lot_ of new branches; these will start to clutter things up, but we can delete unused branches later.

 If you go to the GitHub repo in the web, you should see your branch in the branch dropdown.
 If you select it you should see your last commit just below that.
-Next to the "Latest commit" label should either be a yellow dot, a green check mark, or a red x.
+Next to the "Latest commit" label should either be an orange/yellow dot
+![GitHub's orange in-progress circle][orange-circle], a green check mark
+![GitHub's green success check mark][green-check], or a red x
+![GitHub's red failure x][red-x]
 These show you the build status of that commit.
 Every time you (or anyone else) pushes to GitHub, we have GitHub Actions set up so they run the JUnit tests against that version of the code.
+The meaning of these symbols is:

+* ![GitHub's orange in-progress circle][orange-circle]:
-The yellow dot means that it's still building and running the code.
-A green check mark means it's done and everything was great (the code compiled and the tests passed).
-A red x means that something bad happened.
-If you click on the symbol, you can get more information, including links to pages with details on, e.g., failed tests.
+  The yellow dot means that it's still building and running the tests and checks.
+* ![GitHub's green success check mark][green-check]: A green check mark means it's done and everything was great (the code compiled, the tests passed, and any other checks passed as well).
+* ![GitHub's red failure x][red-x]: A red x means that something bad happened like a test failed.

+If you click on any of these symbols on the GitHub page, you can get more information, including links to pages with details on, e.g., failed tests.

-### Merging your branch into `master`
+### Merging your branch into `main`

-It's cool that your changes are visible in your branch on GitHub, but if you switch back to `master` on GitHub and look at `Hellos.java`, your code won't be there.
+It's cool that your changes are visible in your branch on GitHub, but if you switch back to `main` on GitHub and look at `Hellos.java`, your code won't be there.
 The problem with the current situation is that your nifty new greetings are "trapped" in the branch you created.
-This is sad, because your code is _spectacular_ and really should be part of the "production" version of the project on the `master` branch.
+This is sad, because your code is _spectacular_ and really should be part of the "production" version of the project on the `main` branch.
 Right? **Right?**

-So you need to merge your branch into `master`.
+So you need to merge your branch into `main`.

-If no one else was working on this repository it would be easy, and all you'd need to do is _merge_ into `master` and then _push_ your work up to the GitHub repository.
+If no one else was working on this repository it would be easy, and all you'd need to do is _merge_ into `main` and then _push_ your work up to the GitHub repository.
 But there are other people working on the repository, and you have to make sure you play nice with them.